 Large environmental systems interact with smaller ecosystems, including localized plant and animal communities.
-This Plan considers the Region's climate system, water resource system, natural heritage system, airsheds, watersheds, groundwater resources, the Lake Ontario Waterfront, Lake Simcoe, Bioregions, the Greenbelt, the Niagara Escarpment and the Oak Ridges Moraine as the relevant large environmental systems which Peel has a role part in protecting.
+This Plan considers_airsheds, watersheds, groundwater resources, the Lake Ontario Waterfront, Bioregions, the Greenbelt, the Niagara Escarpment and the Oak Ridges Moraine as the relevant large environmental systems which Peel has a part in protecting.

-- 2.2.1.1 To recognize and promote the connections between local ecosystem functions and large environmental systems and contribute to the protection of all these larger non-localized systems and their functions. - 2.2.1.2 To conserve, restore and enhance integrity ecological integrity of Peel's air, water and land resources.
+- 2.2.1.1 To recognize and promote the connections between local ecosystem functions and large environmental systems and contribute to the protection of these larger non-localized systems. - 2.2.1.2 To conserve, restore and enhance integrity of Peel's air, water and land resources.

-- 2.2.2.1 Study, recognize and protect restore and enhance the overall integrity of Peel's ecosystems which are part of connected biotic (living) and abiotic (non-living) systems providing local and larger scale natural functions. - 2.2.2.2 Study and create databases for the larger environmental systems. - 2223 - 2.2.2.2 Participate in, and support, broader scale environmental studies in order to assess the carrying capacity of ecosystems and the potential cumulative effects of development in areas where development is likely to have a major impact on the integrity ecological integrity of broader ecosystems and the Greenlands System in Peel (see Section 2.3).
+- 2.2.2.1 Study, recognize and protect the overall integrity of Peel's ecosystems which are part of connected biotic (living) and abiotic (non-living) systems providing local and larger scale natural functions. - 2.2.2.2 Study and create databases for the larger environmental systems. - 2.2.2.3 Participate in, and support, broader scale environmental studies in order to assess the carrying capacity of ecosystems and the potential cumulative effects of development in areas where development is likely to have a major impact on the integrity of broader ecosystems and the Greenlands System in Peel (see Section 2.3).

-2.2.3 Climate System
+2.4 Climate System

-The region's climate is changing due to changes in the global climate system caused by the release of greenhouse gases into the atmosphere.
-Climate change is a serious issue that affects human population, communities and ecosystems at the global, national and local levels.
-It is anticipated that changes to the region's climate will result in higher annual average temperatures, and more extreme, unpredictable weather.
-Over time climate change will adversely impact the makeup and function of natural systems, increase the risk of flooding, damage infrastructure and impact public health.
+The Region's climate is changing due to changes in the global climate system caused by the release of greenhouse gases into the atmosphere.
+Climate change is a serious issue that affects people, communities and ecosystems at the global, national and local levels.
+It is anticipated that changes to the Region's climate will result in higher annual average temperatures, and more extreme, unpredictable weather.
+Over time, climate change will adversely impact the makeup and function of natural systems, increase the risk of flooding, damage infrastructure and negatively impact public health.
 As Peel continues to grow, the challenge of reducing greenhouse gas emissions as well as managing the risks and vulnerabilities associated with climate change will be intensified.
+Climate change impacts will not be experienced equally across individuals and communities.
+Underlying social inequities will also need to be addressed as climate change will disproportionately affect those with lower socio-economic and/or health status.
 All of these changes will increase costs and demand for government programs and services.